Sheriff: No motive, no 2nd shooter in Las Vegas massacre

 LAS VEGAS (AP) - More than 10 months after the deadliest mass shooting in modern U.S. history, police say they are closing their investigation without answering the key question: What drove a gunman to unleash a hail of gunfire that killed 58 people and wounded hundreds more?

-Clark County Sheriff Joe Lombardo said Stephen Paddock was "an unremarkable man" who showed signs of a troubled mind leading up to the Oct.
-1 shooting on the Las Vegas Strip, but authorities don't have any clear answers.
+Stephen Paddock was an "unremarkable man" who showed signs of a troubled mind leading up to the Oct.
+1 shooting on the Las Vegas Strip, Clark County Sheriff Joe Lombardo said Friday.
+He also was a reclusive, high-stakes gambler who spent more than $1 million in the year leading up to the shooting.

-Lombardo said that with the closure of the Las Vegas Metropolitan Police Department's 10-month investigation, no one else will be charged in connection with the deadliest mass shooting in modern U.S. history.
+"What we have been able to answer are the questions of who, what, when, where and how," Lombardo said.
+"What we have not been able to definitively answer is ... why Stephen Paddock committed this act."

-Paddock, who fired across Las Vegas Boulevard from a hotel room on the 32nd floor of the Mandalay Bay hotel into a concert crowd of 22,000 people, was the only gunman, Lombardo said.
+Paddock, who fired across Las Vegas Boulevard from a room on the 32nd floor of the Mandalay Bay hotel into a concert crowd of 22,000 people, was the only gunman, the sheriff said.

+With the closure of the Las Vegas Metropolitan Police Department's 10-month investigation, no one else will be charged in connection with the deadliest mass shooting in modern U.S. history, he said.

-Earlier this year, federal prosecutors brought criminal charges against a man who they say sold armor-piercing bullets.
+Earlier this year, federal prosecutors brought criminal charges against a man who they say sold illegal armor-piercing bullets that were found in Paddock's room.
+Douglas Haig has pleaded not guilty and maintains he sold tracer ammunition, which illuminate a bullet's path.

-Authorities have said the man, Douglas Haig, sold Paddock 720 rounds of tracer bullets.
-He has pleaded not guilty.
+Paddock didn't leave a manifesto "or even a note" to answer questions about his motive, Lombardo said.

+"Today it is still incredibly difficult to try to comprehend this senseless act of violence," he said.

 Police have released 13 batches of investigative documents, 911 audio, police reports, witness statements and video over the last three months.